aspose-slides/Aspose.Slides-Documentation/reportingservices/getting-started/installation/export-report-to-powerpoint-without-installation-of-aspose-slides-reportingservice-on-server/_index.md

 ```

- 4) Now you can export report by using this code:
+ 4) Now you can export the report through this code:

 ``` xml